What Causes Lung Cancer?

 Cigarettes aren’t the only cause of lung cancer.
 While they are the most prominent, there are dozens of chemicals and substances (known as carcinogens) that have been proven to cause cancer.
 Learn more about the different cancer-causing agents.

-One of the most frequently asked questions for lung cancer patients that have many answers.
+One of the most frequently asked questions for lung cancer patients besides how to avoid lung cancer is what caused my lung cancer.
 When tumors develop in the lungs, it’s known as lung cancer and there are several causes.
 These causes include exposure to cancer-causing compounds known as carcinogens.
 Each day, there are a number of carcinogens that you or a loved one may be exposed to at work, school, or in your home (without your knowledge).
 These carcinogens can include dangerous gases, such as radon, or even building materials that used hazardous chemicals or products, like asbestos.
-Once exposed for a long period, the prevention of lung cancer could prove difficult.
+Once exposed for a long period, it can be very difficult to prevent lung cancer.

 Several chemicals can be dangerous when humans are exposed to them regularly.
 Much of these chemicals can be found on job sites and in old or poorly maintained building structures, including residences.
 It’s the responsibility of the owner or manager of the contaminated structure to have the pollutant adequately removed before anyone enters the premises and gets exposed unknowingly.